jbaranski/TossFile/README.md

 Manual:

 1. Download the [latest release](https://github.com/jbaranski/TossFile/releases)
-2. Extract the zip into a folder
+2. Extract the contents of the zip into a folder called `Toss File` (the space is important in the folder name)
 3. Copy the folder to `<SUBLIME_TEXT_HOME>/Data/Packages/`

 After install add some paths to your settings (see below) and now you're ready to go

 # Settings
-It's better to always use a trailing slash to end the paths you list (default is empty list)
+Always use a trailing slash to end the paths you list (default is empty list)

 *nix
 ```